 Call Your Doctor About an STD if:

 You must see a doctor if you have any of the STD symptoms listed above.
 DO NOT have any kind of sex with anyone until you see a doctor.
 Don't wait to get help.
 STDs are very contagious.
-They may result in serious complications or death if left untreated.
+They may result in serious complications that could lead to death if left untreated.

 If one of your current or former sex partners tells you they have or had an STD, see a doctor.
 Even if you don't have STD symptoms, you may have the disease.